Overview

 PARTITION p20231025 VALUES LESS THAN ('2023-10-26'));

-In addition to the RANGE partitioning mode, businesses can also choose other basic partitioning methods based on their specific needs.
+In addition to the RANGE partitioning method, businesses can also choose other basic partitioning methods based on their specific needs.

 For more information about dynamic partitioning, see Dynamic partitioning, Create a dynamic partition table in MySQL mode, and Create a dynamic partition table in Oracle mode.